MatthewW274/Dubious-Undergrad-Bikers/README.md

 ### AI usage disclosure
 - AI was used to troubleshoot the Cycling Comfort Analysis Script when errors occurred.
 - AI was used to troubleshoot broken web app functionality.
+- AI was used to generate code for app UI and ArcGIS Hub website UI.
 ---

 ## Citations